ariqleesta/quiz3_algoritma/quiz.md

 A common way to statistically inspecting a data is using box plot, a handy visualization tools that provide a five number summary for your data.

-Say, we want to create a boxplot that shows different distribution shape for each monthly revenue.
+Say, we want to create a boxplot that shows different distribution shape for each monthly revenue within each country.

 ```
 invoice_int['InvoiceMonth'] = invoice_int['InvoiceDate'].____